Tax, bookkeeping & compliance Updated June 2026

 Serbia's double taxation treaties — what they mean for you

-A double taxation treaty (DTT) is a bilateral agreement between two countries that determines which country has the right to tax specific types of income — employment income, dividends, interest, royalties, pensions, and capital gains — and at what rate.
-Where Serbia has a treaty, the withholding tax on dividends paid to foreign shareholders is typically reduced from 15% to 5% or lower.
+A double taxation treaty determines which country has the right to tax specific types of income — employment, dividends, interest, royalties, pensions, and capital gains — and at what rate.
+Where Serbia has a treaty, withholding tax on dividends paid to foreign shareholders is typically reduced from 15% to 5% or lower.
+Treaty partners include the UK, Canada, Germany, France, the Netherlands, Ireland, the UAE, and most major European economies.

 Cross-border complexity

-Foreigners in Serbia with income from multiple countries, foreign assets, or international reporting obligations require more than standard local bookkeeping.
-Here is what we cover.
+Foreigners with income from multiple countries, foreign assets, or international reporting obligations need more than standard local bookkeeping.
+Here's what we cover.

-We assess when you become a Serbian tax resident (183-day rule and domicile test), what that means for your global income reporting obligations, and how to structure your affairs efficiently within Serbian law.
+We assess when you become a Serbian tax resident (183-day rule and domicile test), what it means for global income reporting, and how to structure efficiently within Serbian law.

-US citizens in Serbia remain subject to FATCA reporting requirements regardless of where they live.
-We coordinate with US-qualified tax advisors to ensure Serbian filings align with US obligations — including FBAR reporting for Serbian bank accounts.
+US citizens remain subject to FATCA regardless of where they live.
+We coordinate with US-qualified advisors to align Serbian filings with US obligations, including FBAR for Serbian accounts.

 Common Reporting Standard (CRS)

-Serbian financial institutions report account information for foreign-resident account holders to their home countries under CRS.
-We ensure your Serbian entities and accounts are structured and disclosed correctly.
+Serbian institutions report account information for foreign-resident holders to their home countries under CRS.
+We ensure your entities and accounts are structured and disclosed correctly.

-Serbia has specific tax treatment for digital asset holdings, trading gains, and crypto income.
-We ensure compliant reporting of digital assets in your annual Serbian tax return and advise on structuring for tax efficiency.
+Serbia has specific treatment for digital-asset holdings, trading gains, and crypto income.
+We ensure compliant reporting in your annual return and advise on tax-efficient structuring.

-Foreign pensions, dividend income, stock options, rental income from abroad, and other passive income sources have specific treatment under Serbian tax law and applicable DTTs.
+Foreign pensions, dividends, stock options, and rental income have specific treatment under Serbian law and applicable treaties.
 We structure reporting correctly for each income type.

-We liaise with your existing accountant or tax advisor in your home country to align Serbian filings with your global tax position — ensuring consistency across jurisdictions and avoiding inadvertent compliance gaps.
+We liaise with your home-country accountant to align Serbian filings with your global position — ensuring consistency across jurisdictions and avoiding compliance gaps.

 How we work

-Every engagement follows the same four stages — regardless of whether you're a freelancer or a multi-entity corporate client.
+Every engagement follows the same four stages — whether you're a freelancer or a multi-entity corporate client.

 01

-We review your income sources, business activities, nationality, and existing structure (if any).
-We recommend the optimal Serbian business structure — paušalac, PR, or DOO — and confirm whether VAT registration is required or beneficial for your specific situation.
+We review your income, activities, and nationality, recommend the optimal structure — paušalac, sole trader, or DOO — and confirm whether VAT registration is required or beneficial.

 02